 Oakland Tax-Defaulted Properties Pilot

-Hello Housing is collaborating with three local developers to transform 26 vacant, tax-defaulted lots in Oakland into permanently affordable housing for low-and-moderate income residents.
+Hello Housing collaborated with three local developers to transform 26 vacant, tax-defaulted lots in Oakland into permanently affordable housing for low-and-moderate income residents.
 Twenty-four properties will be developed into single-family homes sold to low-and-moderate income homebuyers and two properties will be developed into multifamily affordable rental units housing approximately 14-19 low-income renters.

 Oakland Pilot Goals